codetann/qwixx-scorecard-v2/README.md

 # Qwixx Scorecard

 This is passion project.
-We ran out of scorecards for the board game Qwixx and did not want to order more.
+My family ran out of Qwixx score cards and we didnt want to go through the process of ordering more.
+So naturally I had to make a web app for it.

 One of the main benifits of using an online scorecard is the positive effect it will have on the environment.
-Paper saved is a tree saved.
+Paper Saved = Happy Earth.

 ## disclaimer